setaman/vue-ellipse-progress/README.md

 ```
 npm i -S vue-ellipse-progress
 ```
-The library is provided as a Vuejs plugin.
+The library is provided as a Vue.js plugin.
 So just initialize it in your ``main.js``
 ```js
 import VueEllipseProgress from 'vue-ellipse-progress';